-Search continues for military chopper lost in sea off Greece
+1 dead, 5 missing after military chopper crash off Greece

-TORONTO (AP) — Search efforts continued Thursday after a military helicopter operating off a Canadian frigate that was taking part in a NATO operation in the Mediterranean crashed into the sea between Greece and Italy.
+TORONTO (AP) — One person is dead and five are missing after a military helicopter operating off a Canadian frigate that was taking part in a NATO operation in the Mediterranean crashed into the sea between Greece and Italy, Canadian Prime Minister Justin Trudeau said.

-Greek state TV said debris from the crash and one body were located late Wednesday, leaving the five others aboard the aircraft missing.
+Trudeau said one body was found, and the five others aboard the aircraft are missing.

-“We can confirm that we have contacted all primary family members of those who were on board the helicopter when contact was lost,” the Canadian Armed Forces said in a statement on Thursday.
-“Search efforts continue with our Allies.”

 The Cyclone helicopter was deployed on board the Halifax-class frigate HMCS Fredericton and was participating in a NATO exercise off the coast of Greece when the incident occurred, according to the Canadian Armed Forces.